The first step

 Who will be in my supervision team?

-Supervision teams must include either a principal or an executive supervisor, and will normally have one of the following compositions:
+Supervision teams must include either a principal or a co-supervisor, and will normally have one of the following compositions:

-- principal supervisor plus at least one associate and/or external supervisor
+- principal supervisor plus at least one but no more than three associate supervisor/s and/or an external supervisor

-- two co-supervisors, one of whom will be the executive supervisor, plus possibly one or more associate and/or external supervisor/s
+- two co-supervisors, one of whom will be from another School/Faculty/Institute, plus possibly one or up to three associate supervisor/s and/or an external supervisor

 What is the role of principal supervisor?